Coderx-Gamer/rp-bypass/README.md

 # rp-bypass
 A client-side fabric mod that allows you to bypass Mojang's required server resource pack.

+--- Notes:
-Note: This is not an official Mojang project.
+- This is NOT an offical mojang project.